Muslims mark Eid al-Adha holiday in pandemic's shadow

 Prime Minister Muhyiddin Yassin urged Muslims to stay home.
 “I appeal to you all to be patient and abide by the rules because your sacrifice is a great jihad in Allah's sight and in our effort to save lives,” he said in a televised speech on the eve of the festival.

-The World Health Organization has reported that COVID-19 deaths had climbed after a period of decline.
-The reversal has been attributed to low vaccination rates, relaxed mask rules and other precautions, and the delta variant.
+The World Health Organization has reported that globally, COVID-19 cases and deaths had climbed after periods of decline, with the reversal spurred in part by the delta variant.

 Lockdowns will severely curtail Eid al-Adha festivities in Sydney and Melbourne, Australia's two largest cities.